Hans1984/material-illumination-geometry/README.md

 </div>

 ## [update 30/11/2021]
 We are introducing some minor fixes to the code.
-These changes only produce slight variations of the predictions reported in the paper and should not affect the overall quality of the predictions:
+These changes only produce slight variations of the predictions reported in the paper and should not affect the overall quality of the predictions: <br>
-Code: We have updated the resizing function from scipy to opencv to avoid reported issues with https://github.com/scipy/scipy/issues/4458.
+Code: We have updated the resizing function from scipy to opencv to avoid reported issues with https://github.com/scipy/scipy/issues/4458. <br>
 Code: We have updated the code for selecting the test set so that it matches what we report in the paper (Sec.
-5.2).
+5.2). <br>
-Pre-trained model: We have updated the pre-trained model with these new changes applied.
+Pre-trained model: We have updated the pre-trained model with these new changes applied.<br>

 ## Citation
 If you found this code useful please cite our work as: